EURAC-EEBgroup/CULTURAL-E-Data-Visualization-Library/README.md

-# Cultural-e Visualization Library - simviz
+# Cultural-e Data Visualization Library

 The present project makes use of a standard structure for data science projects, that aims at correctness and reproducibility.
 The results are multiple and comprise: an installable Python library, Jupiter notebooks and HTML reports, data clean-up scripts for the standard input data, and an effective development environment.